isabella232/sign-integrations.en/help/veeva/install.md

 The Signature, Signatory, Signature Event, and Process Locker objects that come as a part of the deployment package have the 'Audit data changes for this object' property enabled by default.

-**Note:** To include the Vault caputure object record data changes in audit logs, enable the Audit data changes setting.
-This setting is Off by default.
-Once you enable this setting and create records, you cannot disable it.
+**Note:** You can have Vault capture object record data changes in audit logs by enabling the Audit data changes setting.
+This setting is off by default.
+Once you enable this setting and create records, you can no longer disable it.
 If this setting is off and records exist, only a Vault Owner can update the setting.

 #### **Display Participants and History for the Signature Object** {#display-participants-history}